Solid Wood vs MDF vs Particle Board: Which Material Is Best — vinyl record collection setup

 Moisture and Humidity Performance

 MDF absorbs moisture through any exposed edge or surface scratch.
 Once moisture enters MDF, it swells irreversibly — the board bloats, joints loosen, and laminate surfaces bubble.
 This is catastrophic for vinyl storage because records require stable 40-50% humidity.
-Solid wood naturally breathes — absorbing excess moisture when humidity spikes and releasing it when the air dries.
-Paulownia wood is particularly effective at this, maintaining a microclimate around your records that MDF simply cannot provide.
+Solid wood naturally breathes — absorbing excess moisture when humidity spikes and releasing it when the air dries. solid wood is particularly effective at this, maintaining a microclimate around your records that MDF simply cannot provide.

 Longevity and Sustainability

 MDF furniture typically lasts 3-7 years before structural degradation makes it unusable.
 Solid wood furniture lasts decades — many vintage wood record cabinets from the 1960s and 1970s are still in daily use.
 When you factor in replacement costs, solid wood vinyl storage is actually more cost-effective over a 10-year period than replacing MDF units every 4-5 years.
-Additionally, Paulownia is the most sustainable hardwood available: it grows to harvest in 7-10 years versus 50+ years for oak, absorbs 10x more CO2, and weighs 30% less — reducing shipping emissions.
+Additionally, is the most sustainable hardwood available: it grows to harvest in 7-10 years versus 50+ years for oak, absorbs 10x more CO2, and weighs 30% less — reducing shipping emissions.

-Every piece in the Keep Them Spinning collection uses solid Paulownia wood — no MDF, no particle board, no veneered chipboard.
+Every piece in the Keep Them Spinning collection uses solid wood wood — no MDF, no particle board, no veneered chipboard.
 The result is vinyl storage furniture that outlasts your collection and improves with age.

 Vinyl Modular x4 stacked shelving system for large record collections